 Overall, the running theme of financial planning as a locums doctor is to be prepared for the instability that comes from this line of work.
 Since your salary is never guaranteed for the long-term, you need to make sure that you’re ready for any gaps in employment.

-If you are going for an aggressive payoff, the aggressive payoff is certainly less than 10 years with a goal of less than 5 years.
+If you are going for an aggressive payoff, the aggressive payoff is certainly less than 10 years with a goal of fewer than 5 years.

 Real Numbers: $300,000 in student loans at 4.5% for 5 years = $5,593 per month.
 Prepare yourself, the numbers are not small.